Death of a Salesman

 - As Biff tries to tell his dad what happened, Happy repeatedly interrupts with the hopeful insistence that everything went wonderfully.

-- After their dad starts getting weird (flashback-style) at the restaurant, Happy and Biff ditch their dad for the girls that Happy was flirting with.
+- After their dad starts getting weird (flashback-style) at the restaurant, Happy and Biff ditch him for the girls that Happy was flirting with.
 Later that night, Happy and Biff return home.
 Linda is furious that they left their father at the restaurant.

 - Happy goes upstairs to bed, but he comes down again when he hears an argument between his dad and Biff.